The page has been translated by Gen AI.

 1. Create Node Exporter User

-2. Node Exporter Configuration
+2. Node Exporter configuration

-Create Node Exporter User
+Node Exporter User creation

 Create a dedicated user to securely isolate the Node Exporter process.